MicrosoftCloudEssentials-LearningHub/PDFs-MultiLayout-VisualCue-AzureAI-Document-Processing/README.md

 -----------------------------

 > This solution is designed to be flexible and robust, supporting multiple versions of PDF documents with varying layouts, including those that use visual selection cues such as gray fills, hand-drawn Xs, checkmarks, or circles.
-By building on the [PDFs-Layouts-Processing-Fapp-DocIntelligence](https://github.com/MicrosoftCloudEssentials-LearningHub/PDFs-Layouts-Processing-Fapp-DocIntelligence) repository, we ensure that:
+By building on the [PDFs-Layouts-Processing-Fapp-DocIntelligence](https://github.com/MicrosoftCloudEssentials-LearningHub/PDFs-Layouts-Processing-Fapp-DocIntelligence) repository, modular approach aiming to:

 - Table structure and text are extracted using Azure Document Intelligence (Layout model).
 - Visual selection cues are detected using Azure AI Vision or image preprocessing.